DevExpress-Examples/asp-net-mvc-dashboard-register-data-sources/readme.md

 ![](web-dashboard-data-sources.png)

-The [DashboardConfigurator.SetDataSourceStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.SetDataSourceStorage.overloads) method is used to register the added data sources in a data source storage.
+The [DashboardConfigurator.SetDataSourceStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.SetDataSourceStorage.overloads) method is used to register the added data sources in data source storage.

 The [DashboardConfigurator.ConfigureDataConnection](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.ConfigureDataConnection) event is handled to customize connection parameters before the Web Dashboard connects to a data store (database, OLAP cube, etc.).